-Every great cocktail tells a story, and the tale of bourbon and sweet vermouth is one of perfect partnership.
-It’s a combination that speaks to a legacy of craftsmanship and resilience—qualities embodied by our namesake, Mary Dowling.
-She understood that creating something exceptional requires both a respect for tradition and a willingness to innovate.
-Mastering this classic pairing is about more than just following a recipe; it’s about learning the language of flavor and balance.
-We’ll explore the unique character of each spirit and show you how to combine them to create drinks that are both timeless and distinctly your own.
+Some combinations are simply legendary.
+Think of the perfect partnership of bourbon and sweet vermouth—the foundation for timeless cocktails like the Manhattan and the Boulevardier.
+This pairing speaks to a legacy of craftsmanship and resilience, qualities embodied by our namesake, Mary Dowling.
+She knew that creating something exceptional requires both a respect for tradition and a willingness to innovate.
+Mastering this duo is about more than just following a recipe; it’s about understanding why they work so well together.
+We’ll show you how to balance their unique characters to create drinks that are both classic and distinctly your own.

 Key Takeaways